Oustinn11252005/Magpantay-Justine-Portfolio/README.md

 # Justine E. Magpantay - Portfolio

 ## 👤 Short Bio
 Hi!
-I'm **Justine E. Magpantay**, a student passionate about technology, design, and continuous learning.
+I'm **Justine E. Magpantay**, a student passionate about singing , and adventuring, and continuous learning.
 This portfolio showcases my projects, skills, and personal background as I grow in the field of IT and web development.

 # Portfolio Sections
 - About Me